 - Spoon stuffing into slits.
 Place ham on a rack in a shallow roasting pan.
 Cover loosely with a foil tent.
 Bake at 325° for 2-1/4 hours.

 - In a small saucepan, combine the glaze ingredients.
 Cook and stir over medium heat until sugar is dissolved.
 Remove foil from ham; drizzle glaze over top.
-Bake 30-45 minutes longer or until a meat thermometer reads 140°.
+Bake 30-45 minutes longer or until a thermometer reads 140°.
 Let stand for 10 minutes before slicing.
 Yield: 15-18 servings.

 Originally published as Stuffed Bone-In Ham in Country Woman Christmas Annual 2003, p36